1. The First Anglo-Burmese War began in __________.

 Explanation: The Treaty of Sugauli was signed in March 1816, ending the war.

-51. The first Anglo-Bhutanese conflict started in:
+51. The first Anglo-Bhutanese conflict started in__________.

 A) 1772